 We’ll serve hot and cold drinks to people seated in visitors seated in the Courtyard, under the Canopy or on the Shipwreck Play Area.
-Please let our Visitor Welcomer Kim know what you would like.
-Observing social distancing, she will place your tray of drinks nearby, for you to collect and take to your table.
+Please let our Visitor Welcomer Volunteer know what you would like.
+Observing social distancing, they will place your tray of drinks nearby, for you to collect and take to your table.
 Donations are welcomed.
 You’re welcome to bring your own picnics, please follow government guidelines on social distancing and take all your litter home with you.

 Will you have picnic tables?